luisiacc/react-use-modal/README.md

 import React from "react"

-import SomeModal from "some-modal"; // I'm just making this up, imagine is a real modal import { useModal, ModalController } from "react-use-modal"
+import SomeModal from "some-modal"; // I'm just making this up, imagine is a real modal import { useModal, ModalController } from "@luisiacc/react-use-modal"

 function Example(props: any) {
   const modals = useModal()